percona/psmdb-docs/source/ngram-full-text-search.rst

 ================================================================================

 The `ngram <https://en.wikipedia.org/wiki/N-gram>`_ text search algorithm is useful for searching text for a specific string of characters in a field of a collection.
-This feature is useful for such languages as Korean, Chinese, or Japanese.
-It may also turn out to be more convenient when working with the text where symbols like dash('-'), underscore('_'), or slash("/") are not token delimiters.
+This feature can be used to find exact sub-string matches, which provides an alternative to parsing text from languages other than the list of European languages already supported by MongoDB Community's full text search engine.
+It may also turn out to be more convenient when working with the text where symbols like dash('-'), underscore('_'), or slash('/') are not token delimiters.

 Unlike native MongoDB full text search engine, *ngram* search algorithm uses only the following token delimiter characters that do not count as word characters in human languages: